HamishWHC/FidoHID/README.md

 - CTAPHID device discovery (again, see [HID](#hid) for how).
 - Fixed latency response and low protocol overhead.

-The CTAPHID specification defines transactions that consist of a request (either a authenticator API command, as explained above, or a CTAPHID command) and a response (the expected response or an error).
+The [CTAPHID specification defines transactions](https://fidoalliance.org/specs/fido-v2.1-ps-20210615/fido-client-to-authenticator-protocol-v2.1-ps-20210615.html#usb-protocol-and-framing) that consist of a request (either a authenticator API command, as explained above, or a CTAPHID command) and a response (the expected response or an error).

-These requests and responses are transmitted as single messages that, if necessary, are made up of packets.
+These requests and responses are transmitted as single messages that, if necessary, are transmitted in [packets](https://fidoalliance.org/specs/fido-v2.1-ps-20210615/fido-client-to-authenticator-protocol-v2.1-ps-20210615.html#usb-message-and-packet-structure).
 Packets are a fixed size, defined by the authenticator, but are limited to 64 bytes or less, due to the restrictions of HID.

 Every transaction must be completed before another can be initiated.
 A response cannot be sent unless a corresponding request was received (with the exception of keep alive messages, used by U2F/CTAP1).

-To achieve support for multiple applications operating concurrently, CTAPHID uses logical channels that are unique for each application.
-Whenever an application wants to request a transaction, it sends a
+To achieve support for multiple applications using the same authenticator, [CTAPHID uses logical channels](https://fidoalliance.org/specs/fido-v2.1-ps-20210615/fido-client-to-authenticator-protocol-v2.1-ps-20210615.html#usb-channels) that are unique for each application.
+Whenever an application wants to begin using an authenticator, it sends an initialisation request that is responded to with a channel ID that should be used in subsequent requests.

 <!-- omit in toc -->
 #### HID